Fraudmarc/fraudmarc-ce/README.md

 Dive into DMARC data with ease:

 1. **Setup Made Simple:** Our serverless architecture on AWS and AWS GovCloud means you focus on insights, not infrastructure.
+Installation typically takes minimal effort - just edit a file, add a subdomain to your DNS, run a few commands, and wait about 15 minutes for the deployment to complete.
 2. **Secure & Scalable:** From receiving DMARC reports with AWS SES to processing them with Lambda functions, your data and infrastructure is secure and scalable.
+The web app is secured by AWS Cognito, providing robust user authentication and authorization.
+API Gateway's fully-managed Cognito authorizer guards the backend, ensuring only authenticated users can access your data.

 See our [Installation Guide](INSTALL.md) for step-by-step installation instructions.

+## Costs

+Fraudmarc CE is designed to be cost-effective, leveraging AWS services with generous free tiers.
+A typical monthly cost breakdown is as follows:

+- API Gateway: $0.00
+- CloudFront: $0.00
+- Cognito: $0.00
+- EC2: $0.00
+- IP addresses: $3.75
+- Lambda: $0.00
+- RDS: $0.00
+- RDS Backup: $0.00
+- Route 53: $0.50
+- Secrets Manager: $0.40
+- SES: $0.00
+- S3: $0.00

+In most cases, you can expect to pay under $5 per month for the raw cloud resources directly from AWS, ensuring cost-efficiency even at scale.

 ## What's New in v2?